hgroman/scrapersky-backend/Docs/Docs_8_Document-X/ScraperSky Workflow-Builder-Cheat-Sheet-TEMPLATE-Enhanced.md

 > This approach (model-based placement) is our preferred pattern going forward to support better separation of concerns.
 > While you may see legacy enums in `src/models/enums.py` or `src/models/api_models.py`, new workflow status enums should follow the domain-based pattern.

-After planning your database schema changes (and ideally after creating a migration for them), you MUST update the corresponding SQLAlchemy model file.
-This involves defining the Python Enum classes and adding the new `Column` definitions.
+After planning your database schema changes and creating a migration using Supabase MCP, you MUST update the corresponding SQLAlchemy model file.
+This involves defining the Python Enum classes and adding the new `Column` definitions that match the schema changes you applied through MCP migrations.

 ```python
 # In: src/models/{source_table}.py